A combinatorial formula for LLT cumulants of melting lollipops in terms of spanning trees: Schr o der paths and parking functions

 \begin{proof} \begin{enumerate} \item The identity is a straightforward translation of property $(C)$ from \cref{lem:arrowrel}.

 \item From the shape of $P$ we deduce that the only relations that differ between the left- and right-hand sides are between cells $i$, $j$, and $j+1$.
-In other words, it is enough to look at the objects locally.
+Therefore, we first focus on the objects locally and later extend to the whole graphs.

 If we use graph relations from \cref{lem:arrowrel}, we get (for simplicity of notation, we drop the vertex labels)

 The last equality follows from

 (which is a result of \cref{lem:arrowrel}) and